 Course of Program Study

-Degree Works is Manhattan College’s degree audit program and indicates if the courses a student registers for (or completes) apply to the student’s program of study.
+Degree Works is Manhattan University’s degree audit program and indicates if the courses a student registers for (or completes) apply to the student’s program of study.

 Course Program of Study (CPoS) allows the financial aid office to retrieve information from each student’s degree audit prior to disbursing aid.